Chalwk/JeriCraftDocs/policies/Community-Rules.md

 To prevent repeat offenders from bypassing bans, our server uses an **IP-based detection system**.
-If you use a VPN or proxy, ensure it is secure and not shared with others (e.g., a work VPN may be safe). **Free or cheap VPNs are not recommended**, as they may result in unintended bans. **We will not reverse bans caused by VPN/proxy usage.**
+If you use a VPN or proxy, ensure it is secure and not shared with others (e.g., a work VPN may be safe). **Free or cheap VPNs are not recommended**, as they may result in unintended bans.
+If you believe your ban is accidental (e.g., shared IP), contact staff for review.
+However, bans tied to VPNs are rarely overturned.

 ---